 At this stage, your baby will also undergo an eye examination from a doctor to rule out any symptoms of congenital cataracts or other serious neonatal diseases or infections.

 During their first month, babies can typically see between 20-30cm away – that’s about the average size of a ruler and enough to see the face of whoever is holding them.
 They can also begin picking up on facial expressions, although at this point, it’s unlikely they will mimic them.

-Your doctor will typically examine your baby’s eyes for any symptoms of congenital cataracts, or any other potentially damaging eye problems.
+Your doctor will typically examine your baby’s eyes for any symptoms of congenital cataracts or any other potentially damaging vision problems.
 These should be treated as early as possible to avoid future complications.

-A significant number of advancements take place during the 2nd and 3rd months of your baby’s development.
+A significant number of advancements take place during the 2nd and 3rd months of age during your baby’s development.